© Crown copyright 2019

 Many health challenges and inequalities have foundations in early childhood, with the poorest families experiencing the worst health outcomes.
 Reducing child health inequalities, what’s the problem? reports that adverse health outcomes would be reduced by 18% to 59% if all children were as healthy as the most socially advantaged.

-All Our Health takes an ecological approach to improve outcomes for children by addressing the child as an individual within the context of his/ her family, community and the wider system in which children and families live.
+All Our Health takes an ecological approach to improve outcomes for children by addressing the child as an individual within the context of his or her family, community and the wider system in which children and families live.

 The first 1001 days (from conception to age 2) are recognised as a crucial period during which the foundations for future health and wellbeing are built.
-Positive experiences and good quality parent-infant relationships during this time are associated with the formation of a secure attachment which contributes to good physical and mental health, emotional self-regulation, resilience and wider social and economic advantages throughout the life course.
+Positive experiences - and good quality parent-infant relationships during this time - are associated with the formation of a secure attachment which contributes to good physical and mental health, speech and language development, emotional self-regulation, resilience and wider social and economic advantages throughout the life course.

-A healthy pregnancy is important to the health of the developing baby and transition to parenthood.
-A growing body of information and research on neurological development, epigenetics and the impact of stress, anxiety and adverse experiences in pregnancy and the first years of life make prevention, support for parents and early intervention even more important.
+A healthy pregnancy and early years are important to the health of the developing baby.
+There is a growing body of evidence and research on neurological development, epigenetics and the impact of stress, anxiety and adverse experiences in pregnancy and the first years of life.
+This reiterates the importance of prevention, support for parents and early intervention.

-Pregnancy and the early years provide an ideal opportunity for public health practitioners and other professional groups who have contact with families during this time to support parents to:
+Pregnancy and the early years provide an ideal opportunity for public health practitioners and other professional groups to advise and support parents on a range of issues including:

-- benefit from the full maternal and child immunisation programme provided by the NHS
+- health protection to maximise the benefit from the full maternal and child immunisation; and antenatal and newborn screening programmes provided by the NHS

 Health before and during pregnancy is vital.
 A healthy woman is more likely to give birth to a healthy baby.
 Health professionals should support women (and their partners) to adopt positive health behaviours and reduce risk factors.
 Pre-conceptual care includes ensuring full immunisation status, advice on vitamins, and folic acid and advice on alcohol and tobacco and on nutrition.